Upal

 Upal (乌帕尔镇; ئوپال) is a town in Shufu County in Western Xinjiang, China.

 Karakoram Highway

-Today Upal is on the Karakoram Highway, which follows the old Silk Road route from China to Pakistan.
+Upal is on the Karakoram Highway, which follows the old Silk Road route from China to Pakistan.
 Travelling from China, it is about 50 km southwest of Kashgar or about 180 km north of Tashkurgan (which is about 120 km over the Khunjerab Pass from Sust in Pakistan).

 Mahmud al-Kashgari

 Mahmud al-Kashgari died in 1102 at the age of 97 in Upal.
 There is now a mausoleum erected on his gravesite.
 He is remembered as a prominent Turkic language scholar.